hpc-maths/samurai/docs/source/reference/bc.rst

 It's possible to describe your own boundary condition as it is done for :cpp:class:`samurai::Dirichlet` and :cpp:class:`samurai::Neumann`.
 For that, you have to define a class which is based on :cpp:class:`samurai::Bc` and which defines

-- a method called :code:`stencil` defining the stencil used to implement the condition,
+- a method called :code:`get_stencil` defining the stencil used to implement the condition,
-- a method called :code:`apply` explaining how to impose the boundary condition by populate the ghost cells.
+- a method called :code:`get_apply_function` explaining how to impose the boundary condition by populate the ghost cells.

 Let's take the example of a Dirichlet condition to better understand how it works.